maui-hybridwebview

 internal partial class MyJsonContext : JsonSerializerContext { }

-JavaScript exceptions thrown during InvokeJavaScriptAsync are automatically
+JS exceptions thrown during InvokeJavaScriptAsync are forwarded to .NET.
+Always wrap interop calls:

 try